ElenaMasarsky/Election_Analysis/README.md

 Jefferson: 10.5% (38,855)
 Denver: 82.8% (306,055)
 Arapahoe: 6.7% (24,801)
-* Dtnver county had the largest number of votes.
+* Denver county had the largest number of votes.
 * For the candidates, the votes were distributed this way:
 Charles Casper Stockham: 23.0% (85,213)
 Diana DeGette: 73.8% (272,892)